brush701/brush701.github.io/_posts/2018-1-10-First-Post.md

 title: Some introductions are in order
 ---

-I've always thought that you can learn a lot about somebody by what they're willing to recommend.
-What content we consume is one matter, but by making a recommendation we assume a reputational risk.
+I've always thought that you can learn a lot about somebody from what they're willing to recommend.
+What content we consume is one matter, but making a recommendation carries a reputational risk.
 So what better way to kick this site off than a few solid recommendations?

 #### Fiction